 Ladies can use it without removing make-up because of the hollow eye cavities – so ‘no smudge’!
 It can be conveniently taken along as a travel pack and will help you to relax quickly.

 #9.
-Gravity Weighted Sleep Mask (great for comfort)
+Proteove Cotton Sleep Mask (best for travelers)

 Think of the presence of mind it takes to avoid a car accident!
 A good night’s sleep can mean the difference between life and death because it renews our energy and reflexes .